Brian Schatz: Environment

 In March 2014, Schatz was a lead organizer of an overnight talkathon devoted to discussing climate change.
 The gathering of over two dozen Senate Democrats took place on the Senate floor.
 The League of Conservation Voters supported the talkathon and ran campaign ads on Schatz's behalf.

 In 2019, Schatz voiced his support for both a Green New Deal and a carbon tax as means to reduce emissions, saying that the two proposals are "perfectly compatible" with each other.

 Schatz believes that climate change is a threat and has supported clean energy initiatives.
 In 2013, he wrote an op-ed promoting subsidies for wind turbines.
 He has advocated for 50% clean and carbon-free electricity by 2030.
 He opposed the Keystone Pipeline.

 Along with Martin Heinrich and Sheldon Whitehouse, Schatz is one of the "Three Climateers" of the Senate, driving and negotiating legislation to address climate change, culminating in the Inflation Reduction Act of 2022.

 Schatz was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings in August 2020.

+Schatz has remained active on climate change and clean energy in 2026.
+In recent legislative sessions, his focus has expanded from general clean energy growth to targeted areas such as research on short-lived pollutants, marine carbon capture, and institutional climate risk management.
+He co-introduced the Tropospheric Ozone Research Act of 2026, which targets tropospheric ozone—a potent greenhouse gas and short-lived climate pollutant.
+He continues to push for disaster preparedness and climate-smart development, backing the Federal Flood Risk Management Act to ensure federally funded infrastructure can withstand severe storms and flooding.